 While there is no doubt that LSS is facing a difficult time, our board and organization are exceptionally well-equipped to deal with these challenges.
 LSS staff, management, and board members are dedicated to the values of leadership, respect, service excellence, and making a positive difference.
-We look forward to continued collaboration with and the support of our many partners in the justice system who are committed to making access to efficient, fair, and affordable justice a reality for all British Columbians.
+We look forward to continued collaboration with the Attorney General and our other justice system partners who are committed to making access to efficient, fair, and affordable justice a reality for all British Columbians.